-Amit Shertzer is a commercial litigation associate in the New York office of Meister Seelig & Fein.
+Amit Shertzer is Counsel in the commercial litigation practice in the New York office of Meister Seelig & Fein.
 Mr. Shertzer serves as a committed proponent for the firm’s clients in proceedings before state and federal courts, administrative agencies, and forums for arbitration and alternative dispute resolution.

 Mr. Shertzer brings significant experience representing individuals and companies in a wide range of industries through written and oral advocacy and in crafting strategic responses to complex commercial matters, with an eye toward practical, business-oriented solutions.

 He has represented and advised clients in matters involving, among others, breach of contract, business fraud, real estate development rights, misappropriation of trade secrets, partnership disputes, overtime and minimum wage claims, and trademark prosecution and litigation.

 Mr. Shertzer was born in Haifa, Israel and is fluent in spoken and written Hebrew.

 J.D., Benjamin N. Cardozo School of Law, Cardozo Law Review